APPLICATION

 Key quality features

-If obviously first visual, the evaluation triggers multiple questions
+If the first visual is, the evaluation triggers multiple questions.

 Shine